AndiChris/project_1_finding_lane_lines/README.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consist of 5 steps.
-First, I convert the images to grayscale, then I apply a gaussian blur filter with a kernelsize of 5.
+First I convert the image to grayscale, then I apply a gaussian blur filter with a kernelsize of 5 to smoothen hard gradients and prepare the image best for the next step the Canny-edge detection.
-After that a Canny edge-detection algorithm is applied and the output is masked so that just a region were I expect the lanes to appear is left.
+After the Canny edge-detection was applied I apply a mask on the output so that just a certain region (namely the one were we expect the lanes to be) is left.

-With a Hough-Transform lines can be extracted easily.
+The next step is a Hough-Transformation after which the openCV library can extract lines easily with the correct parameter.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating the slope of every line and deciding if it is either a left line with a negative slope or a right line with a positive slope.
-I stored everything in two distinct numpy arrays and run the numpy average function on the data.
+In order to draw a single line on the left and right side of the lane, I modified the draw_lines() function by calculating the slope of every line and deciding if it seems to be either a left line with a negative slope or a right line with a positive slope.
+I store everything in two distinct numpy arrays and run the numpy average function on the data.
+Additionally I add as weight the length of each line.
+So the longer its length the higher its weight for the average function.

-Afterwards I calculated the remaining parameter b from the line equation y=mx+b (b=y-mx).
-With this final line equation and the fixed y values, namely the boundary of my range_of_interest shape and the image, I determined the final x1,y1 and x2,y2 values and could draw one line for each side into the image.
+Afterwards I calculate the remaining parameter b from the line equation y=mx+b (b=y-mx).
+With this final line equation and fixed y values (boundary of my range_of_interest shape and the image dimensions) I determine the final x1,y1 and x2,y2 values and draw one big line for each side into the image.

 ###2.
 Identify potential shortcomings with your current pipeline